Zywave/booster/src/_areas/design-system/components/tables.md

 * To indicate columns than have been sorted, the ZUI-chevron-up or ZUI-chevron-down icon will be highlighted in blue
 * *Sorting by the column in ascending order is indicated with a ZUI-chevron up*
 * *Sorting by the column in descending order is indicated with a ZUI-chevron down*
-* To help users sort information, a column can be displayed sorting by default.
-To indicate which column is sorted by default, place a ZUI-chevron up or ZUI-chevron down icon to the right of the column header’s name.
+* When helpful, a column can be displayed sorting by default
 * The entire column header is clickable to trigger sorting

 ### Filtering